 Year Up creates a supportive community for our students—and we’re always looking for new faces to help.
 A mentorship is an especially personal way to impact a young adult’s life.

-- The ability and desire to work with young adults (ages 18-24) from diverse urban backgrounds
+- The ability and desire to work with talented and motivated young adults (ages 18-24)

 - A positive attitude and good listening skills

 - Patience, understanding, and a sense of humor

 - Step 1: Please fill out the YEAR UP CHICAGO MENTOR APPLICATION.
 This application is very important to the mentee as they will spend a significant amount of time reading it to learn more about each potential mentor.
 The more details you can provide in your answers, the better.